hms-networks/flexy-osisoft-connector/README.md

 ## Customizing the application

 If you wish to modify, debug, or rebuild the application the toolkit and documentation is available here https://developer.ewon.biz/content/java-0.
-The instructions for setting up your development environment are here  https://developer.ewon.biz/system/files_force/AUG-072-0-EN-%28JAVA%20J2SE%20Toolkit%20for%20eWON%20Flexy%29.pdf?download=1
+The instructions for setting up the development environment are here  https://developer.ewon.biz/system/files_force/AUG-072-0-EN-%28JAVA%20J2SE%20Toolkit%20for%20eWON%20Flexy%29.pdf?download=1

 ## Tag Configuration
 To have a tag's historical data sent to OSIsoft, the tag needs to have historical logging enabled and needs to be assigned to a group.
 Follow the steps below for each tag.